More articles Saturday 27 August 2016 1:00pm

 Helen Pearson on a Unique Study of Thousands of British Lives

 “Extraordinary things happen when we do something as simple as track people through their lives.”
-So said Helen Pearson as she presented her book The Life Project: the Extraordinary Story of our Ordinary Lives at Edinburgh International Book Festival.
+So said Helen Pearson as she presented her book The Life Project: the Extraordinary Story of our Ordinary Lives at the Book Festival yesterday.
 Pearson has charted the history of a British project, commenced in 1946, which constitutes the longest-running cohort study in human history – and has produced “the most studied people on the planet.”
 The subjects of the 1946 study, and of subsequent versions commenced in 1958, 1970 and 1991, have contributed such a wealth of data to influence policy on birth, healthcare, education, disease and ageing that Pearson contends they have “touched the lives of everyone in Britain today.”

 The origin of the 1946 study was an effort to explore the effects of inequalities at birth, spurred by a fear that post-war birth rates were dropping and threatening Britain’s economic wellbeing.
 “There was a real fear,” said Pearson, “that the British were heading for extinction.”
 The study examined exactly what it took to have a child, by interviewing thousands of mothers who had given birth in same week about what they had spent and sacrificed.
 One question, Pearson noted, was “Who looked after your husband while you were in bed with this baby?”
 But dated social assumptions aside, the work had lasting impact.
 “The findings fed into the foundations of the NHS,” Pearson said.
 “This survey helped to create the lasting belief that pregnant women deserve support from the state.”